Jake75B/writeups/Cybersecurity studies/wargames/Solutions.md

 `find ! -executable -size 1033c -readable

 `
-`! -executable`: Searches for files that are not executable, by adding a `!` before the flag `-readable`: Searches for human readable size
-`-size`: Searches for files with a specific size, followed by the type. i.e 1033c (1033 btyes)
+`find ! -executable`: Searches for files that are not executable, by adding a `!` before the flag `find -readable`: Searches for human readable size `find -size`: Searches for files with a specific size, followed by the type. i.e 1033c (1033 btyes)

 ![](attachments/Solutions-18.10.25-paste-16.png)